rumrais1n/lower_od_overlay_icons/README.md

 Please be careful the scripts may cause some troubles to display overlay icons of OneDrive.

 ## Useage
-1. Run PowerShell as an Administrator
+1. Run PowerShell as an Administrator.
 1. Move working directory to `Lower-PriorityOfOdIcons.ps1` stored.
-1. Run `.\Lower-PriorityOfOdIcons.ps1`
+1. Run `.\Lower-PriorityOfOdIcons.ps1`.
+1. Restart your computer.

 If you want to output report, specify `-Report yes` when running.
 A report will saved on your desktop.